Why Google Now Treats Authors Like Entities (And How to Optimize Yours)

 Track author-topic strength using Google Search Console.
 Filter impressions and clicks by author name queries (e.g., “Jane Doe technical SEO”) and monitor whether branded author searches increase over time.
 Rising visibility for author-plus-topic queries indicates successful entity-topic mapping.

-Avoid rotating authors through the same beat.
+And avoid rotating authors through the same beat.
 If three writers cover “link building” interchangeably, none develop measurable authority.
+None.
 Pick one specialist, let them own it, and reassign others to adjacent domains where they bring unique expertise.
 Tight author-content mapping signals expertise far more effectively than broad, shallow coverage.

 Technical Implementation Checklist